smileding/kotlin-2.0.0/docs/native/compilation-model.md

 The `compileKotlin$Target` tasks do that.

 Klib is a very high-level representation of a Kotlin library.
-It contains serialized Kotlin metadata and serialized [Kotlin backend IR](../../compiler/ir/ir.tree) (resolved AST).
+It contains serialized [Kotlin metadata](../../core/metadata) and serialized [Kotlin backend IR](../../compiler/ir/ir.tree) (resolved AST).

-klibs are designed to have binary compatibility.
+Klibs are designed to have binary compatibility.
 They are publishable.
 In particular, dependencies (e.g., those from Maven repositories) are also represented as klibs.